dkiang/PromptVault/README.md

 ### Sharing & Syncing

+Export, Import, and Share functions are located in the sidebar under the "Data Management" section:

 - **Export**: Click "Export" (indigo) to download prompts as JSON file
 - **Import**: Click "Import" (orange) to upload prompts from JSON file
 - **Share**: Click "Share" (yellow) to generate a secure link containing all prompts